 One of the best parts of using a budget calendar is how easy they are to make.
 All you need is a blank calendar to start.

 When it comes to making a budget calendar you’ve got a few options in terms of your format.

 You can DIY it with either paper or digital calendars or you can use an app designed specifically for calendar budgeting.

-If you’re a pen and paper kind of person, you can just grab whatever calendar you have laying around.
+If you’re a pen and paper kind of person, you can just grab whatever calendar or planner you have laying around.

 Or if you prefer a budget calendar with more advanced options (like a spending tracker and bill organizer) you can download my Monthly Budget Calendar printable PDF below.